Frequently Asked Questions for RW Bell Building Services:

 Our Tradesmen working hours are 8am-4.30pm Monday to Friday.

-Yes, we operate an out of hours emergency call out service for Electrical and Plumbing – please call 01796 472263 to obtain the phone number for our 'on-call' operative.
+Yes, we operate an out of hours emergency call out service for Electrical emergencies – please call 01796 472263 to obtain the phone number for our 'on-call' operative.

 We are always keen to hear from fully qualified engineers who would like to be a part of our close knit team.
 Send CVs and covering letters to firstname.lastname@example.org or apply online on our recruitment page where current vacancies are advertised.